Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Basis states in Jacobi momentum representation

 \subsection{Jacobi momentum basis in quantum mechanics}

-We now briefly discuss the construction of a complete set of basis states for a momentum-space quantum mechanical description of an arbitrary three-body system.
-For a detailed exposition, we refer the reader to Ref.~\cite{Glockle_1983}.
-The basic objects are the Jacobi plane wave state vectors denoted as
+We now briefly discuss the construction of a complete set of basis states for a quantum mechanical description of an arbitrary three-body system in momentum-space (see Ref.~\cite{Glockle_1983} for details).
+The basic objects are the Jacobi plane-wave state vectors $|{\bf p},{\bf q}\rangle_i \equiv |{\bf p}_i,{\bf q}_i\rangle_i$, which satisfy the {\it orthonormality} relation: